POLITICIAN

 Icon of person Igor Grosu

 Igor Grosu (born 30 November 1972) is a Moldovan politician who is the President of the Parliament of Moldova since 29 July 2021.
 He has been a member of the Moldovan Parliament since March 2019.
-Grosu has been the leader (at first acting leader) of the Party of Action and Solidarity (PAS) since 9 December 2020.
+Grosu has been the leader (first acting leader) of the Party of Action and Solidarity (PAS) since 9 December 2020.
 Read more on Wikipedia

-His biography is available in different languages on Wikipedia.
-Igor Grosu is the 18,245th most popular politician (down from 18,183rd in 2019), the 78th most popular biography from Moldova (down from 75th in 2019) and the 31st most popular Moldovan Politician.
+His biography is available in 16 different languages on Wikipedia (up from 15 in 2024).
+Igor Grosu is the 18,342nd most popular politician (down from 18,155th in 2024), the 80th most popular biography from Moldova (down from 74th in 2019) and the 32nd most popular Moldovan Politician.

 Memorability Metrics